wethegit/sweet-potato/peeler/README.md

 ### default

-Perfect for projects with multiple localizations and pages.
+Perfect for projects with multiple localizations and complex layouts.

 ### minimal